-Parameter Value Notes d <dtd file="" location=""></dtd> DTD File location (relative or absolute) in UNC format.
+ondi one i roperiles Parameter Value Notes d <dtd file="" location=""></dtd> DTD File location (relative or absolute) in UNC format.
 Use slash "/" in the path name and not backslash "\" in the file path.
 This parameter is mandatory. re <root element=""></root> Name of the element to take as the root table of the schema.
 This value is case sensitive.
-This parameter can be used for reverse-engineering a specific message definition from a WSDL file, or when several possible root elements exist in a XSD file. ro true false If true, the XML file is opened in read only mode.
-5 <schema name=""></schema> Name of the relational schema where the XML file will be loaded.
+This parameter can be used for reverse-engineering a specific message definition from a WSDL file, or when several possible root elements exist in a XSD file. ro true false If true, the XML file is opened in read only mode. s <schema name=""></schema> Name of the relational schema where the XML file will be loaded.
 This value must match the one set for the physical schema attached to this data server.
-This parameter is mandatory. cs true false Load the XML file in case sensitive or insensitive mode For case insensitive mode, all element names in the DTD file should be distinct (Ex: Abc and abc in the same file are banned).
+This parameter is mandatory. cs true false Load the XML file in case sensitive or insensitive mode.
+For case insensitive mode, all element names in the DTD file should be distinct (Ex: Abc and abc in the same file are banned).
 The case sensitive parameter is a permanent parameter for the schema.
 It CANNOT be changed after schema creation.
 Please note that when opening the XML file in insensitive mode, case will be preserved for the XML file.
 JMSXML ROWSEPARA TOR 5B23245D Hexadecimal code of the string used as a line separator (line break) for different XML contents.
 Default value is 5B23245D which corresponds to the string [#\$].
 JMS DESTINATIO N JNDI Queue name or Topic name JNDI Name of the JMS Queue or Topic.
-This parameter is mandatory.
+This parameter is mandatory. tna boolean (true false Transform Non Ascii.
+Set to false to keep non-ascii characters.
+Default is true.
+This parameter is not mandatory.